 It actually shows that you are falling out of the competition.
 Your product, company, and business need an application to provide a satisfying mobile experience and win the competition.

 Having a mobile app is important and there is no question to that.
 However, the question most often asked is whether Xamarin Cross Platform Development will be better or a Native App development.
-Working directly on client’s target platform or with Xamarin, both will have upsides and downsides.
-Your company, its needs, the audience choice, and the development team are the best judge for your choice of platform.
+Working directly on the client’s target platform or with Xamarin, both will have upsides and downsides.
+Your company, it’s needed, the audience choice and the development team are the best judges for your choice of platform.

-Below is a list of advantages, as we see, of using Xamarin over Native app platform:
+Below is a list of advantages, as we see, of using Xamarin over the Native app platform: